 These serve different purposes, and picking the wrong category can waste months.

-Sensitive stomach formulas (like Purina Pro Plan Sensitive or Hill’s Sensitive) use easily digestible proteins and add gut-support ingredients.
-They assume the issue is digestive efficiency.
+Sensitive stomach formulas (like Purina Pro Plan Sensitive or Hill’s Sensitive) use easily digestible proteins and add gut-support ingredients — they assume the issue is digestive efficiency.

 Limited ingredient diets (like Blue Buffalo Basics) strip everything down to minimize potential triggers.
 They’re more useful when you suspect a specific protein or grain is the problem.